 Amazon has also migrated to microservices.
-They get countless calls from a variety of applications, including applications that manage the web service API as well as the website itself, which would have been simply impossible for their old, two-tiered architecture to handle.
+They get countless calls from various applications, including applications that manage the web service API and the website itself, which would have been simply impossible for their old, two-tiered architecture to handle.

 eBay is another example that has gone through the same transition.
-Their core application comprises several autonomous applications, with each one executing the business logic for different function areas.
+Their core application comprises several autonomous applications, executing the business logic for different function areas.

 Characteristics of Microservices Apps:

-Software built as microservices can be broken down into multiple component services because each of these services can be deployed, and then redeployed independently without compromising the integrity of an application.
-As a result, we might only need to change one or more distinct services instead of having to redeploy entire applications.
+Software built as microservices can be broken down into multiple component services because each of these services can be deployed and then redeployed independently without compromising an application's integrity.
+As a result, we might only need to change one or more distinct services instead of redeploying entire applications.

 Built For Business:

-Microservices act somewhat like the classical UNIX system, they receive requests, process them, and generate a response accordingly.
+Microservices act somewhat like the classical UNIX system.
+They receive requests, process them, and respond accordingly.
 This is the opposite of how many other products such as ESBs (Enterprise Service Buses) work, where high-tech systems for message routing, choreography, and applying business rules are utilized.
 You could say that microservices have smart endpoints that process info and apply logic.

 Since microservices involve a variety of technologies and platforms, old-school methods of centralized governance aren’t optimal.
-Decentralized governance is favored by the microservices community because its developers strive to produce useful tools that can then be used by others to solve the same problems.
+The microservices community favors decentralized governance because its developers strive to produce useful tools that others can then use to solve the same problems.